lam-2013/SWorD/README.md

 2) Migrate the model to the database (i.e., create the table and columns corresponding to the User model)

 - `bundle exec rake db:migrate` (or from the RubyMine menu *Tools > Run Rake Tasks...*)

+3) Add some gems to the Gemfile (and perform a `bundle install`)

+- `annotate` (version 2.5.0) to show some annotations in the Rails models
+- `bcrypt-ruby` (already present, but commented) to have some state-of-the-art hash functions available in Rails

+4) Annotate the User model to show a little bit more information

+- `bundle exec annotate` (or add a new configuration of type *Gem Command* from the RubyMine menu *Run > Edit Configurations...*)

+5) Add debug information in `application.html.erb`, by using the `debug` method